Zhengdong-uga/GengoGuru/README.md

 ## Conclusion

 Developing Gengo Guru was a challenging yet rewarding experience.
-This project not only achieved our goals but also provided significant learning in app development and user interface design.
+This project not only achieved the goals but also provided significant learning in app development and user interface design.
 We look forward to expanding its capabilities and reaching more users in the future.

 ## Project Structure